mortinger91/cpp-cmake-template/README.md

     ./projectFolder/scripts/build_cmake_debug.sh

 This needs to run the first time and any time you make
-changes to a CMake file or add new source files.
+changes to a CMake file or add new source or test files.

 ### How to build the project:
 Execute VSCode task `build_debug` or run this script: